-Any disciplinary action shall be appropriate to the behavior which precipitates such action.
+Any disciplinary action shall be appropriate to the behavior which precipitates such action, and employees must be notified of their violation of a district rule or policy within ten (10) working days of when the violation is discovered or reasonably should have been discovered.
+This notification timeline may be held in abeyance until the conclusion of the District's investigation into the subject behavior or violation.
 Progressive discipline shall be documented prior to discharge, except in cases of misconduct warranting a higher level of discipline.